UAE – November 18-27, December 4-5, 8-14, 2015

 Dubai Fountain.
 These choreographed dancing fountains are spectacularly set against the backdrop of the glittering Burj Khalifa.
 Water undulates, arcs and surges as high as 150m to soundtracks gathered from around the world.
 Each show lasts about 10 minutes with long waiting times between shows.
 I think the fountains at Bellagio in Las Vegas are better.
 I saw the show from the 124th floor of Burj Khalifa and again at ground level.

 Dubai Museum.
 Housed in the 1787 Al Fahidi fort, the one-time seat of government and residence of Dubai’s rulers is now a low-key museum that explores Dubai’s history, culture and traditions.
-Beyond a slick multimedia presentation charting Dubai’s exponential growth from tiny trading post to megalopolis, endearing freeze-frame dioramas recreate scenes from old Dubai, including a souq, a school and a Bedouin desert camp.
+Beyond a slick multimedia presentation charting Dubai’s exponential growth from a tiny trading post to a megalopolis, endearing freeze-frame dioramas recreate scenes from old Dubai, including a souq, a school and a Bedouin desert camp.
 This is an excellent museum.

 Al Fahidi Historical Neighbourhood.
 Even though this is a “historical area”, it looks brand new and sterile with few people here.
 Its labyrinthine lanes have many restored wind-tower houses built a century ago by Persian pearl and textile merchants.
 Today, no one lives here and buildings house cultural offices, small museums, craft shops and galleries.
 The mosque had a pretty mihrab.
 There’s also a short original section of old Dubai’s city wall from around 1800.
 The compact area is easily explored on an aimless wander.
 The Coffee Museum is here.

 Mall of the Emirates.
-Another giant mall, but with only 550 stores, it is laid out in a grid, a better food court and much easier to navigate than Dubai Mall.
+Another giant mall, but with only 550 stores, it is laid out in a grid, has a better food court and is much easier to navigate than Dubai Mall.
 It has a 400m long (not high) ski hill that can be best seen from inside TGI Fridays.
 The prices in these malls are exorbitant.

 Jumeirah Mosque.
 This architecturally stunning mosque is the only one in Dubai that’s open to non-Muslims, but only during guided tours offered through the Sheikh Mohammed Centre for Cultural Understanding.
 Built in 1979, the inside is wonderful.
 An introduction to Islamic religion and culture is followed by a Q&A session and was superb.
 She considered ISIS to not be Muslim.